-JDTCs should ensure that eligibilityGuideline criteria result in equity of access forall.
+JDTCs should ensure that eligibility criteria result in equity of access for all

-3 Provide a JDTC process that engages the full team and follows procedures fairly.
+Objective 3.
+Provide a JDTC process that engages the full team and follows procedures fairly.

-ENGAGE FAMILY & TEAM; JUDICIAL LEADERSHIP, FOLLOW PROCEDURES
+3. ENGAGE FAMILY & TEAM; JUDICIAL LEADERSHIP, FOLLOW PROCEDURES

-JDTCs should work collaboratively with parents and guardians throughout the court process to encourage active participation in (a) regular court hearings, (b) supervision of their children in the home and community and (c) treatment programs.
+JDTCs should work collaboratively with parents and guardians throughout the court process to encourage active participation in (a) regular court hearings, (b) supervision and discipline of their children in the home and community, and (c) treatment programs.

-ENGAGE FAMILY & TEAM; JUDICIAL LEADERSHIP, FOLLOW PROCEDURES
+3. ENGAGE FAMILY & TEAM; JUDICIAL LEADERSHIP, FOLLOW PROCEDURES